Orange Personal Injury Lawyers

 1 in 2 women experiences physical abuse or sexual violence in their lifetimes.

 Twenty people are victims of physical violence by their partner every minute in the U.S.

 1 in 5 men experiences sexual violence in their lifetimes.

 To prevent the above, the CDC recommends things like booster seats, child restraints, and seatbelts for auto accidents.
 Most of all, you need to help create a culture of sports safety and make fall prevention education part of clinical care.
 And it should be part of drug care overdose prevention, and safe, nurturing care for kids.
 Last, it should focus on empowering women and girls to create secure relationships, etc.

 - Motor Vehicle Crash with Injured Occupants.

-There are no reported sources for Orange City itself, but it's safe to assume these numbers are similar in the city.
+There are no reported sources for Orange City itself, but it's safe to assume these numbers are similar in the City.
 As noted above, slip and fall cases top the list at 55,997 reported injuries.
-Believe it or not, being struck by an object actually tops car accidents in total reported injuries, at 21,785 claims.
+Believe it or not, being struck by an object exceeds car accidents in total reported injuries at 21,785 claims.

 Although traffic accident occupants make up just 11,810 reported victims, many others become involved in these cases besides people in the cars and other vehicles, as will be discussed.

 Although there are no accurate statistics about the most common injuries in the City of Orange or any town for that matter, we do know there is a direct correlation between accident causes and resultant bodily injuries.